takemeoutskibidi/ByteCrypt/README.md

 ![image](https://github.com/user-attachments/assets/702875ef-ace5-45c7-9fac-b93e5bd48b92)

 # Credits
-Phantom: @C5Hackr
+Phantom: @C5Hackr - Used alot of his Jlaive Mod Code to make this project great, shout out to him.

-Jlaive/Crybat: @ch2sh
+Jlaive/Crybat: @ch2sh - Original Jlaive Repository couldn't have been done with out you.

-ByteCrypt: @therealcoderm
+ByteCrypt: @therealcoderm - New Modifications such as AMSI Bypass, Runtime Bypasses, API Unhooking and more.

 # Disclaimer
 This project was made for educational purposes only.
 I am not responsible if you choose to use this illegally/maliciously, it is yet again not guaranteed .NET/Native files are to work.